jafischer/layout-rust/README.md

 ---
 ## Background

-Let's face it, MacBooks are not great at managing multiple monitors, at least in the scenario where you are regularly unplugging them and plugging them back in.
+I have a very particular preference for how my application windows are laid out on my Macbook.

-When you come back from a meeting, and plug in your 2nd (and maybe 3rd) monitor, your MacBook **tries** to remember where all the windows used to be, and put them all back.
+Outlook goes _here_, all my IDE windows go _here_, and so on.

-But -- at least in my case, where I have a very particular preference for how my applications' windows are arranged -- it fails miserably.
+MacOS tries to remember where things go, but let's face it, it doesn't do a terribly good job, especially in the scenario where you are regularly disconnecting and reconnecting your external monitors.

 Hence this app.
 I wrote it because I once wrote a similar app for Windows, and I was curious how hard it would be to write one for MacOS (spoiler alert: way harder).